mikeizbicki/cmc-csci046/week_00/git.md

 If you run the `ls` command again, you will notice that a file called `__pycache__` has appeared in your directory.
 YOU SHOULD NEVER ADD THE `__pycache__` FILE TO A GIT REPO.
 This file contains something called *bytecode* created by the `python3` command to make running programs faster.
-Only plaintext files should every be added into a git repo.
+Only plaintext files should ever be added into a git repo.

 Let's make one more commit so we'll have something to play with.
 Run the command: